mashanz/portfolio/README.md

 # Open Project Development

 Hi There!
 My name is **`Hanjara Cahya Adhyatma`** This is my public projects portfolio, I have work at various and different kind of projects.
 From Embedded Hardware to Web Server.
 I start to have interest in coding since **Elementary Scool** and my first program is desktop calculator build with _VisualBasic_.
 When attend **Junior High School** I start _my first web_ and when I am **Senior High School** I build my own _PCB_ to create _LED Flip-Flop, simple Trafic Light and Guitar Effect_.
 After I go to **University** I have interest in _robotic_ and start to build various Robots.
+After graduate I still doing research with my team to create unique robot or device.

 In this repo I collect remaining project data `if there still available` for documentation and education purpose.
 Here we are!